Generic Name: pramipexole (pram i PEX ole)

 If you are taking immediate-release Mirapex ER (Mirapex) you should not take extended-release this medicine (Mirapex ER) at the same time.

-The dose and timing of Mirapex ER in treating Parkinson's disease is different from the dose and timing in treating RLS.
+The dose and timing of pramipexole in treating Parkinson's disease is different from the dose and timing in treating RLS.
 Follow the directions on your prescription label.
-Ask your pharmacist if you have any questions about the kind of this medicine you receive at the pharmacy.
+Ask your pharmacist if you have any questions about the kind of pramipexole you receive at the pharmacy.

 Mirapex ER can be taken with or without food.
 Take the medication with food if it upsets your stomach.